 'Lucky bamboo is native to tropical rainforests in Southeast Asia and is characterized by its long, slender stems and small, glossy green leaves,' Mo explains.
 'Interestingly this plant is not related to the bamboo plant and is more closely related to the asparagus found in the kitchen.'

-One of the best Feng Shui plants for a home office, this decorative houseplant has luscious green stems that can be braided or trained into spiral shapes with tufts of long, thin leaves at the top.
+One of the best Feng Shui plants for a home office, this decorative houseplant is one of the best houseplants for minimalists because it has luscious green stems that can be braided or trained into spiral shapes with tufts of long, thin leaves at the top.
 They're typically grown in water rather than soil, but can't survive in the air like epiphytes.
 'You can arrange it in any type of vessel that is deep enough to submerge the roots, adding rocks/pebbles of any color/shape to the vase helps to anchor down the plant,' Paris explains.

 They'll thrive best in bright indirect sunlight, and Paris recommends changing the water every 4-5 weeks (more often if you notice algae buildup).
 'Using bottled water, distilled water, or rainwater would be best since bamboo is sensitive to hard minerals in chlorine that can be found in tap water,' she explains.
 'At the times you do a complete water change it would be best to add in a bamboo-specific fertilizer to the water, only about 5-6 times a year.'